sk-zk/heic2rgb/README.md

 # heic2rgb

 heic2rgb is a tiny companion library for [sk-zk/lookaround-map](https://github.com/sk-zk/lookaround-map).
-It can do exactly two things: decode the main image in a HEIC file to raw RGB pixels, or remux the HEVC bitstream of the main image into a MP4 container to be able to make use of the HEVC codec in Chromium-based browsers.
+It can do exactly two things: decode the main image in a HEIC file to raw RGB pixels, or remux the HEVC bitstream of the main image into an MP4 container.

 ## Usage
 ### Decoding